 7.)
 Appreciate Taoid: A Museum of the Cordilleras in Ilocos Norte

 I did not know that the Cordillera people has this amazing culture until I visited the Taoid: A Museum of the Cordilleras in Ilocos Norte.
-I am publishing a separate article about this museum this upcoming September.

 8.)
 Have some intellectual conversations with Northwestern University Students